 This course evolves student decision making in preparation for initiating a new business venture.
-They will establish costs, operational finance and budgeting in addition to preparing materials for presentation to a loan institution.
+They establish costs, operational finance and budgeting in addition to preparing materials for presentation to a loan institution.
+Course offered fall semesters.

 GENERAL AGRICULTURE

 Agriculture In Our Society AGRI-100 1 hour